vish8426/mechanical-shaft-analysis/README.md

 Mechanical Engineering Shaft Design &amp; Analysis

 ## About
-The following investigation invlodes two analysis methods in order to identify a suitable design of a shaft to suit the chain drive to a mixer.
+The following investigation invodes two analysis methods in order to identify a suitable design of a shaft to suit the chain drive to a mixer.